JellyJoe/Touchless-Manufacturing/README.md

 ##User Interface
 This branch contains the codes for the final version of the application.

+This branch is also considred to be the 'master' branch of this repository.

 It contains the user interface elements as well as the functionalities of it.

 ###Requirements